dasassygoat/ProgrammingDesignPatterns/README.md

 * Interface Segregation Principle (InterfaceSegreation)
 * Dependency Inversion Principle (DependencyInversionPrinciple)
 * Builder Pattern (BuilderPattern)
-  * Fluent builder using SELF (BuilderPattern.FluentBuilderInheritance)
+  * Fluent builder using SELF (BuilderBattern.FluentBuilderInheritance) - Need to figure out how to rename project in Rider.
+Its a "pattern" not a "battern"